syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 # Exporting

 The `Exporting` feature provides support to export Grid data into excel, word and PDF files.
 To export the grid, `export` JavaScript method should be called with export action as parameter.
 To make it work from grid tool bar the `ExcelExport`, `WordExport`, `PdfExport` toolbar items needs to be added in grid tool bar using the `ToolbarItems` property of `ToolbarSettings` which are used to perform exporting.
-When you click the toolbar exporting icon, it internally invokes the `export` public method of Grid object to export.The code snippet for this is as follows.
+When you click the toolbar exporting icon, it internally invokes the `export` public method of Grid object to export.The code sample for this is as follows.

 {% tabs %}